-Sygnia enters the institutional market by reinventing the "multi-manager" proposition: instead of standard "off-the-shelf" solutions, it offers customised investment strategies underpinned by its leading-edge investment administration platform.

-Sygnia launches its own range of institutional multi-manager funds - the Sygnia Signature range, blending actively managed strategies that are outsourced to third-party asset managers with in-house managed passive strategies.
+Sygnia enters the institutional market by reinventing the "multi-manager" proposition with customised investment strategies underpinned by its leading-edge investment administration platform.
+It also launches the institutional Sygnia Signature range of multi-manager funds, blending actively managed strategies outsourced to third-party asset managers with in-house managed passive strategies.

-The company launches index-tracking funds, including the first South African passively managed multi-asset-class range of life funds - the Sygnia Skeleton funds.

-Sygnia expands into the retail market with the launch of a range of multi-manager unit trusts.
+The company launches the first South African passively managed multi-asset-class range of life funds - the Sygnia Skeleton funds.
+It also expands into the retail market with the launch of a range of multi-manager unit trusts.

-The Sygnia LISP platform is launched, offering retail investors a full suite of savings products.

-Sygnia broadens its unit trust offering with the addition of the first passively managed range of balanced unit trusts in South Africa - the Sygnia Skeleton Balanced funds.
+The Sygnia LISP platform is launched, offering retail investors a full suite of savings products and its unit trust offering is broadened with the addition of the first passively managed range of balanced unit trusts in South Africa - the Sygnia Skeleton Balanced funds.

-Sygnia Securities is launched to support the company's indextracking and clients' transition management activities.
+Sygnia Securities is launched to support the company's index-tracking and clients' transition management activities.